 The course will be taught by faculty members from Indiana University's Kelley School of Business.
 They will teach all the course sessions that take place in Bloomington, at DePauw and in Indianapolis.

 This program is created for DePauw students of all majors and backgrounds and will provide you with lessons that enable you to most effectively utilize your skills in a variety of business, professional and organizational settings.

 Each course will include all of the students who are accepted into the program.
 While the final size will be determined by the number of successful applicants, the program will be capped at 50 students per year.

 Yes, you will be expected to work on evenings and weekends.
 Classes are scheduled from Monday through Saturday each week, and you will be expected to complete assignments in the evening just as you would in any other course you have taken at DePauw.

-The course will cost $3,300, with limited financial assistance available for those students with greatest demonstrated financial need.
-Details about pricing and financial support can be found on the application site on Horizons.
+Details about pricing and financial support can be found on the program page on Horizons.
 The fee covers all materials for the course that will be taught completely by faculty members of the Kelley School, along with meals and lodging for one week at Indiana University Bloomington and meetings in Indianapolis.
 Similar programs at institutions such as University of Chicago and Dartmouth College are significantly more expensive than the DePauw Management Accelerator Program.